Notary Information, Resources and FAQs

-This is an example of the notarial certificate for an acknowledgement:
+This is an example of the notarial certificate for an acknowledgment:

-A jurat is an act requiring the signer to take an oath or affirmation to attest to the truthfulness of the written statement and states the contents of the document are true.
-The oath or affirmation must be taken prior to signing the document and the notary public must witness the signing of the document.
+A jurat is an act requiring the signer to give an oath or affirmation that the statement in the notarized document is true and correct and the signer must sign the notarized document in the presence of a notary public.
 A jurat is required on documents such as an affidavit and motor vehicle title.

 This is an example of the notarial certificate for a jurat:

 - The signature of the notary public;

 - The typed/printed/stamped name of the notary public;

 - The venue where the notarization occurred (county/state);